 Crawl errors are the bane of every digital marketer-- they seemingly pop up over night and their numbers grow exponentially.
-Luckily for Drupal marketers there a number of techniques that you can employ to minimize the number of crawl errors that occur and fix the newly created crawl errors on your website.
-However, before we get started, let's first review a few common crawl errors that you're likely to run into.
+Luckily for Drupal marketers there a number of techniques you can use to minimize the number of crawl errors that occur and more easily resolve these types of crawl errors on your website.
+However, before we get started, let's first review a few common crawl errors that you're likely to run into:

-The hard 404 error is usually the most common 404 error that you'll find when you're reviewing your crawl errors.
+- Page Not Found - Hard 404 Errors.
+The hard 404 error is the most common 404 error you'll encounter when reviewing your crawl errors.
 These types of crawl errors generally occur when a previously published piece of content is deleted or the content is moved to another location without creating a search engine friendly redirect (301 redirect).

-This is one of the most frequent errors that I run into with Drupal websites.
-403 errors typically occur when a previously published page is then unpublished.
+- Access Denied - 403 Errors.
+This is one of the most frequent errors that we run into with Drupal websites.
+403 errors typically occur when a previously published page is unpublished and no forward is created to a relevant page.

-Internal server errors, also known as 500 errors, occur when an unexpected error occurs and the source of the error cannot be identified.
+- Internal Server Errors - 500 Errors.
+Internal server errors, also known as 500 errors, occur when something unexpected happens on the website or on the server and the source of the error cannot be identified.

 How to Fix Crawl Errors Using Drupal